project-gemmi/gemmi/docs/mol.rst

 Standard residues of protein, DNA or RNA are marked as ATOM.
 Solvent, ligands, metals, carbohydrates and everything else is marked as HETATM.
-Non-standard residues of protein, DNA or RNA are HETATM according to the wwPDB (so it is not a good idea to remove all HETATM records when one wants to only remove ligands and solvent), but many programs and crystallographers prefer to mark them as ATOM.
+What about non-standard residues of protein, DNA or RNA?
+According to the wwPDB they are HETATM, but some programs and crystallographers prefer to mark them as ATOM.
 It is better to not rely on any of the two conventions.
+In particular, removing ligands and solvent cannot be done by removing all the HETATM records.

-The second field is the serial number of an atom.
+The next field after ATOM/HETATM is the serial number of an atom.
 The wwPDB spec limits the serial numbers to the range 1--99,999, but the popular extension called hybrid-36_ allows to have more atoms in the file by using also letters in this field.
 If you do not need to interpret the CONECT records the serial number can be simply ignored.